This fun trio of macaron-inspired cake sandwich cookies is perfect for young bakers who love American Girl's Grace character.

 - Les Petits Macarons: Inspiration for making legitimate macarons!

-- Macarons Baking Set: The silicone matt and tools are perfect for baking the real deal.
+- Macarons Baking Set: The silicone mat and tools are perfect for baking the real deal.

 - Macaron Stationery Set: For when baking them is just too much.
 Ha!